Ezbob/Diego-Compiler/README.md

 end returnInteger
 ```

-which defines the function `returnMe` which takes a single argument, an integer.
+which defines the function `returnInteger` which takes a single argument, an integer.

 Calling the function is done like most C-like programming languages:

 ```
-returnMe(5);
+returnInteger(5);
 ```

 ### Array length and absolute value